 To successfully plan for housing needs, the demographic and socioeconomic variables of the community must be assessed.
 This chapter was prepared in accordance with Government Code Section 65538 (a) which requires "an assessment of housing needs and an inventory of resources and constraints relevant to the meeting of these needs."
-The Government Code specifically requires an analysis of housing needs, which include population characteristics, household characteristics, and employment and housing stock conditions.
-For the Assessment of Fair Housing required under California's Assembly Bill 686 of 2018, please see Appendix B.
+The Government Code specifically requires thean analysis of housing needs, whichto include population characteristics, household characteristics, and employment and housing stock conditions.
+Unless otherwise specified, the data in this chapter is specific to Antioch.
+This chapter summarizes the Housing Needs Assessment.
+Additional information and graphs can be found in Appendix A, Housing Needs Data Report: Antioch.
+For the Assessment of Fair Housing required under California's Assembly Bill 686 of 2018, please see Appendix B, Affirmatively Furthering Fair Housing.